johnnovak/RML-Amiga/website/docs/manual/customising-your-setup.md

 - You can reset the "change plan"   by pressing the **Reset** button :material-numeric-7-circle:{: .circ-num}.
-This will reset all settings to their defaults and will make them greyed-out (disabled).
+This will reset all settings to their defaults and will make them greyed out (disabled).

 ## 4K and better monitors